 Outdoor Ground-Level

 UV-stabilized tanks rated for outdoor placement work well here.
 Use a level, compacted gravel pad or poured concrete base.
-In the Pacific Northwest, I also recommend elevating the base at least 2–4 inches to prevent the tank from sitting in pooled rainwater.
-For freeze protection, insulate with foam blankets or a wooden enclosure if you get sustained temperatures below 25°F.
+If you’re in the Pacific Northwest like me, I’d also recommend elevating the base at least 2–4 inches to prevent the tank from sitting in pooled rainwater.
+If you’re in a high desert climate, UV is your bigger enemy — shade structures become essential.
+For freeze protection in cold regions, insulate with foam blankets or a wooden enclosure if you get sustained temperatures below 25°F.

 Apartment or Condo